-Samsung to fight European Galaxy Tab 10.1 ban at August 25th hearingAlex Wagner - Deputy Managing Editor, News Desk
+Samsung to fight European Galaxy Tab 10.1 ban at August 25th hearingAlex Wagner - Editorial Director of News and Content

 Earlier this week we saw a German court award Apple a preliminary injunction against Samsung and the Galaxy Tab 10.1, banning Samsung from distributing or advertising the slate throughout most of Europe.
 It doesn't look like Samsung will have to wait long to try and convince the courts to reverse the ban, as a hearing concerning the decision has been set for August 25th.